ParadoxGameConverters/Fronter.NET/README.md

 searchPathType:
 -   converterFolder - looks in the provided converterFolder in current directory
--   storeFolder - uses steamGameID to look for an "installation path" from Steam/GOG registry.
+-   storeFolder - uses steamGameID and gogGameID to look for an "installation path" from Steam/GOG registry.
 If there's a match it will also append searchPath at the end so you can use this for Vic2 installdir/mods.
 -   windowsUsersFolder - looks in $USERHOMEDIR$\Documents folder
 -   direct - copies over an absolute path from searchPath